natcap/invest.users-guide/source/biodiversity.rst

 Finally, note that we assume that the relative weights of threats and sensitivity of habitat to threats do not change over time (we only submit one Threat data table and one Habitat sensitivity data table (inputs # 4 and # 7)).
 If you want to change these over time then you will have to run the model multiple times.

  *Name:* the name of each raster file should exactly match the name of a degradation source in the rows of the Threats data table (input #2) above with the added "_b", "_c", or "_f" to indicate the threat map's period.
 File name cannot be longer than 7 characters if using a GRID format.

  *Format:* standard GIS raster file (e.g., ESRI GRID or IMG), with a relative degradation source value for each cell from that particular degradation source.
 The "Value" column indicates the relative degradation source that cell shows.
 File location:  files must be saved in a folder titled "input" within the model's workspace (see below).

-**Sample data sets:**  \\Invest\\Biodiversity\\Input\\crp_c; crp_f; rr_c; rr_f; urb_c; urb_f; rot_c; rot_f; prds_c; prds_f; srds_c; srds_f; lrds_c; lrds_f.
+ *Sample data sets:*  \\Invest\\Biodiversity\\Input\\crp_c; crp_f; rr_c; rr_f; urb_c; urb_f; rot_c; rot_f; prds_c; prds_f; srds_c; srds_f; lrds_c; lrds_f.
 By using these sets of inputs we are running a habitat quality and rarity analysis for the current and future LULC scenario maps.
 A habitat quality map will not be generated for the baseline map because we have not submitted any threat layers for the baseline map.
 The name 'crp' refers to cropland, 'rr' to rural residential, 'urb' to urban, 'rot' to rotation forestry, 'prds' to primary roads, 'srds' to secondary roads, and 'lrds' to light roads.

 6. **Accessibility to sources of degradation (optional):** A GIS polygon shapefile containing data on the relative protection that legal / institutional / social / physical barriers provide against threats.
 Polygons with minimum accessibility (e.g., strict nature reserves, well protected private lands) are assigned some number less than 1, while polygons with maximum accessibility (e.g., extractive reserves) are assigned a value 1.
 These polygons can be land management units or a regular array or hexagons or grid squares.
 Any cells not covered by a polygon will be assumed to be fully accessible and assigned values of 1.

  *File type:* GIS polygon shapefile.

  *Name:* file can be named anything.

  *Rows:* each row is a specific polygon on the landscape

+ *Columns:*

-Columns:  a.
-ID: unique identifying code for each polygon.
-FID also works. b.
-Access: values between 0 and 1 for each parcel, as described above.
-Sample data set:  \\InVEST\\Biodiversity\\Input\\access_samp.shp
+	a. *ID*: unique identifying code for each polygon.
+FID also works.

+	b. *Access*: values between 0 and 1 for each parcel, as described above.

+ *Sample data set:*  \\InVEST\\Biodiversity\\Input\\access_samp.shp

 7. Habitat types and sensitivity of habitat types to each threat (required).
 A table of LULC types, whether or not they are considered habitat, and, for LULC types that are habitat, their specific sensitivity to each threat.